Stair Spindles

 Metal Spindles

-Metal spindles are available in simple or more intricate patterns, which can be mixed and matched to create interest in your stair design.
-For example, our Elements collection combines wooden and metallic components for a twist on the usual stair design.
+Metal spindles are available in simple or more intricate patterns, which can be mixed and matched to create interest in your staircase design.
+For example, our Elements collection combines wooden and metallic parts for a twist on the usual stair design.

 Stair Spindle Installation, Finishing & Maintenance